Canary-Prism/DiminishingColoursBot/README.md

 ## Historical Changelog

+## 1.2.2
+* colour roles will now be created without any perms to avoid messing with the server's existing perms

 ## 1.2.1
 * changed the perms requirement for changing others' rolecolors to allow either Manage Roles or Administrator